argrelay/argrelay/docs/dev_notes/top_todos.md

 Top:

-*   Rethink bootstrap: it should deploy only what was previously captured in `dev_env_packages.txt`.
-    REGISTER

 *   Add color for envelope class in desc output - green if found 1, yellow if not yet (still N), gray if 0.
     See also: FS_80_45_89_81 / list_envelope